 Shibboleth is federated identity management software used to provide single sign-on.
-It allow members of the university community to log in to university-provided cloud services, such as U-M Google and U-M Box, using their uniqname and UMICH (Level-1) password.
+It allows members of the university community to log in to university-provided cloud services, such as U-M Google and U-M Dropbox, using their uniqname and UMICH (Level-1) password.

 With federated identity management, institutions join together in a group—a federation—and agree to trust each other's identity credentials for logging in to websites.
 U-M is a member of the InCommon Federation.
 For details about U-M's membership, see InCommon U-M Participant Operating Principles (POP).